Skip to main content

 When an LLM is configured (either the platform LLM or BYOK), drift computation triggers narrative generation:

 • skipped — returned in two cases: (1) the org has no BYOK and the platform-LLM weekly quota is already exhausted for this scan; (2) the org has BYOK configured but the upstream provider returned an error — DriftWise does not silently fall back to the platform LLM.
 Drift items, counts, and import blocks are still available in both cases.
-Check the skip_reason field on the snapshot to distinguish — weekly_quota_exhausted / hourly_rate_limited / plan_hard_off for platform-LLM gating, byok_client_error / byok_rate_limited / decrypt_failed / key_unavailable for BYOK-side failures.
+Internally the reason is recorded as one of weekly_quota_exhausted / hourly_rate_limited / plan_hard_off (platform-LLM gating) or byok_client_error / byok_rate_limited / decrypt_failed / key_unavailable (BYOK-side failures) and surfaced in the DriftWise UI; these reasons are not currently exposed on the API response body.

 • error — LLM call failed (timeout, 5xx, parse error).
 Drift data is still available.